Bogdan-I-Vintila/Sales-Analysis-ML/README.md

 Overview

-This project analyzes retail sales data using EDA and basic ML models do identify patterns and predict sales performance.
+This project analyzes retail sales data using EDA and basic ML models to identify patterns and predict sales performance.

 What I did